Bin Yu

 Welcome

-I'm Bin Yu, the head of the Yu Group at Berkeley, which consists of 12-15 students and postdocs from Statistics and EECS.
-I was formally trained as a statistician, but my research interests and achievements extend beyond the realm of statistics.
-Together with my group, my work has leveraged new computational developments to solve important scientific problems by combining novel and often interpretable statistical machine learning approaches with the domain expertise of my many collaborators in neuroscience, genomics and precision medicine.
-We also develop relevant theory to understand random forests and deep learning for insight into and guidance for practice.
+Professor BIn Yu is the head of the Yu Group at Berkeley, which consists of 12-15 students and postdocs from Statistics and EECS.
+She was formally trained as a statistician, but her research interests and achievements extend beyond the realm of statistics.
+Together with her group, Bin Yu has leveraged new computational developments to solve important scientific problems by combining novel and often interpretable statistical machine learning approaches with the domain expertise of my many collaborators in neuroscience, genomics and precision medicine.
+She also develops relevant theory to understand random forests and deep learning for insight into and guidance for practice.
+Her work has been recongized by many awards.
+In particular, she was inducted to the National Academy of Sciences in 2014 and to the American Academy of Arts and Sciences in 2013.
+She delivered the IMS Wald Lectures and COPSS Distinguished Achievement and Award Lecture (DAAL, formerly Fisher Award and Lecture) in 2023.

 My vision for data science - papers & talks